Alleged Rapist Russell Brand Was Hiding ‘In Plain Sight’, Abusers Often Do

 It doesn’t stop with the allegations against Brand.
 In the last week alone, a Hollywood’s golden couple – Ashton Kutcher and Mila Kunis – quit the board of a charity which Kutcher founded to tackle child sexual abuse after providing a character statement for a man convicted of rape and urging for leniency in his sentencing.

 But, don’t be fooled.
-When the cameras stop rolling, those who tell their stories still live in a world where too many people look the other way, skim past the grotesque story in the group chat, or pretend not to have heard the rumors because they're not sure if they are true.
+When the cameras stop rolling, those who tell their stories still live in a world where too many people look the other way, skim past the grotesque story in the group chat or pretend not to have heard the rumours because they're not sure if they are true.

 Well, that brings us back to what Brand said himself, “People don't throw your bags out of windows because of lies; they throw them out because of the truth.”